hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 ---
 # A﻿ bit of background

-[T﻿he Workshops-on-Demand](https://developer.hpe.com/hackshack/workshops/) have been an important asset for the HPE Developer Community for the last 2 years.
+[T﻿he Workshops-on-Demand program ](https://developer.hpe.com/hackshack/workshops/) has been an important asset for the HPE Developer Community for the last 2 years.
 If you are interested in learning more on the genesis of the project, check the following [blog](https://developer.hpe.com/blog/from-jupyter-notebooks-as-a-service-to-hpe-dev-workshops-on-demand/).

-T﻿he Workshops-on-Demand allows us to deliver free hands-on based workshops.
-We use them during internal or external events (HPE Discover, HPE Technical Symposium Summit, but also during Open Source events like OSS CON or Kube Con) to promote API / Automation driven solutions along with some coding 101 courses.
-B﻿y the end of 2022, we reached more than 4000 registered workshops.
+T﻿his program allows us to deliver free hands-on workshops.
+We use these during HPE sponsored events, like HPE Discover and HPE Technical Symposium Summit, as well as open source events, like OSCON and KubeCon, to promote API/automation-driven solutions along with some 101-level coding courses.
+B﻿y the end of 2022, more than 4000  had registered for our workshops.

 ## T﻿he Why?